OptimalBits/bull/REFERENCE.md

 moveToFailed(errorInfo:{ message: string; }, ignoreLock?:boolean): Promise<string[Jobdata, JobId] | null>
 ```

 Moves a job to the `failed` queue.
-Pulls a job from 'waiting' to 'active' and returns a tuple containing the next jobs data and id.
+Pulls a job from 'waiting' to 'failed' and returns a tuple containing the next jobs data and id.
 If no job is in the `waiting` queue, returns null.

 ---